-Flights of Cal Fire S-2s
+Flights of CAL FIRE S-2Ts

-Cal Fire S-2s may operate as flights in accordance with CAL FIRE Fixed Wing Flight Standards approved training and briefing procedures.
-Cal Fire S-2s operating as a flight will check into the FTA using the same NWCG Standards for Aerial Supervision, PMS 505 communication scripts as flights of SEATS or Scoopers.
-Aerial supervisors desiring to have the flight maneuver and drop in sequence like a flight of SEATS should use the sequencing language from the PMS 505.
+CAL FIRE S-2Ts may operate as flights in accordance with CAL FIRE Fixed Wing Flight Standards approved training and briefing procedures.
+CAL FIRE S-2Ts operating as a flight will check into the FTA using the same NWCG Standards for Aerial Supervision, PMS 505 communication scripts as flights of SEATs or Scoopers.
+Aerial supervisors desiring to have the flight maneuver and drop in sequence like a flight of SEATs should use the sequencing language from the PMS 505.
 Example:

-Rock Air Attack: "Tanker 94, cleared to maneuver number 1, Tanker 95 cleared to maneuver #2."
+Rock Air Attack: "Tanker 94, cleared to maneuver number 1, Tanker 95 cleared to maneuver number 2."

-Both S2s will descend to maneuvering altitude and call their legs.
-Each S-2 expects to receive drop clearance on final.
-Communications priority should be given to the S-2 on final.
-The maneuvering procedures and spacing is the same as for a flight of SEATS.
-Appendix E - Tactical Flight Procedures and Appendix F - Flight Comm Scripts contain a detailed explanation of Cal Fire S-2 procedures and comm scripts for operating as flights.
+Both S-2Ts will descend to maneuvering altitude and call their legs.
+Each S-2T expects to receive drop clearance on final.
+Communications priority should be given to the S-2T on final.
+The maneuvering procedures and spacing is the same as for a flight of Single Engine Airtankers (SEATs).
+Appendix E - Tactical Flight Procedures and Appendix F - Flight Comm Scripts contain a detailed explanation of Cal Fire S-2T procedures and comm scripts for operating as flights.